 If you'd like more information on our programs, take the next step by filling out the simple form on the page.

 We have a wide variety of scholarships available.
 Each DeVry University scholarship has its own unique qualifying criteria.
 One of our advisors can help you identify scholarship opportunities and complete any necessary applications.

 Applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to identify federal, state and other financial aid that may be available.

 For many students and parents, loans represent an important resource to help finance educational expenses.
 Whether federally or privately funded, loans can help fill the gap between need-based financial aid eligibility and total educational costs.
 In nearly every case, repayment of a loan begins after you graduate or leave DeVry University.
 Some of the loan programs available to qualifying students include:

-Note: Financial aid is available to those who qualify.
+Student loans, grants, and scholarships are available to those who qualify.